-Easter is one of my favorite days of the year.
+Easter is quickly approaching, and it is one of my favorite days of the year.
 It’s resurrection day!
 For believers, it’s not just about bunnies, eggs, and chocolate; we celebrate the resurrection of our Lord.
 Jesus loved us so much that He died on a cross.
 He conquered the grave and defeated death making it possible for us to inherit eternal life and to be transformed into new creations.
 Greater love has no one than this…

 In John chapter 17, Jesus prayed before being handed over to be crucified.
 It was such an intimate moment between Jesus and the Father, and every word was spoken in tenderness and love.
 Jesus truly loved His disciples.
 But it wasn’t just His disciples that He prayed for.
 He earnestly prayed for all who would one day believe – you and me.

 Throughout His prayer, Jesus asked the Father to protect His disciples.
 But even more so, He prayed for our unity in Him.